lawsie/guizero/docs-src/docs/index.md

     ![windows msi installer step 2](images/windows_msi_2.png)

-    **Note:** For most people, there will be only 1 version of Python and the default option will be ok.
+    **Note:** For most people, there will be only one version of Python and you can safely choose the default option.

-4. You maybe asked *Do you wish to allow this application from an unknown puiblisher to make changes to your device*, click **Yes**.
+4. You may be asked *"Do you wish to allow this application from an unknown publisher to make changes to your device?"* - click **Yes**.

 5. Wait while guizero is installed.

     ![windows msi installer step 3](images/windows_msi_3.png)

-6. Click **Finish** when the instation is complete.
+6. Click **Finish** when the installation is complete.

     ![windows msi installer step 4](images/windows_msi_4.png)